Short layers on long hair is all about creating texture and breathing new life into otherwise lifeless, weighed-down tresses.

 18. Short Tousled Layers On Long Hair

 This cut works best on just below shoulder length hair for thicker hair and just above shoulder length for finer, thinner hair.
 For a style that says – I look amazing without even trying – short, tousled layers on long hair should be your go-to do.
-It’s been ‘the’ style of 2023 and shows no signs of slowing down in popularity.
+It’s was ‘the’ style of 2023 and shows no signs of slowing down in popularity in 2024.

 19. It’s Not Just About Layers – It’s About The RIGHT Layers